-A New Era for Renting in England: What the End of No-Fault Evictions (Section 21) Means for Tenants and Landlords
+The Renters' Rights Act brings a new era for renting in England: What the end of No-Fault Evictions (Section 21) means for tenants and landlords

 The private rental sector in England is on the cusp of a major transformation.
-With the anticipated passage of the Renters’ Rights Bill, the long-standing practice of “no-fault evictions” under Section 21 is set to be abolished—ushering in a fairer, more transparent system for both tenants and landlords.
+The Renters' Rights Act brings an end to the long-standing practice of “no-fault evictions” under Section 21 ushering in a fairer, more transparent system for both tenants and landlords.

 Where Things Stand

-As of June 2025, the Renters’ Rights Bill has completed its committee stage in the House of Lords and is expected to receive Royal Assent by summer.
-This landmark legislation will formally end Section 21 evictions and introduce a new framework designed to enhance stability for tenants while ensuring clarity and fairness for landlords.
+As of the 27th of October 2025, the Renters’ Rights Bill has received Royal Assent and is now the Renters' Rights Act.
+This landmark legislation formally ends Section 21 evictions and introduces a new framework designed to enhance stability for tenants while ensuring clarity and fairness for landlords.

 When Will the Changes Take Effect?

-Although the Bill is expected to become law soon, the changes will be phased in to allow time for adjustment.
+Although the Bill has now become a law, the changes will be phased in to allow time for adjustment.
 The ban on no-fault evictions is likely to come into force between October 2025 and January 2026, giving all parties time to prepare for the transition.

 What This Means for Tenants